-The 2022 Stroud Award for Freshwater Excellence Recipient is Michael E. Mann, Ph.D., Climate Change Author, Scientist, Distinguished Professor of Atmospheric Science at Penn State, and Director of the Earth System Science Center
+The 2022 Stroud Award for Freshwater Excellence Recipient is Michael E. Mann, Ph.D., Climate Change Author, Scientist, Presidential Distinguished Professor at the University of Pennsylvania, and Director of Penn Center for Science, Sustainability, and the Media

 Speaking Truth and Science About Climate Change